yourlabs/django-rules-light/README.rst

 The goal is to enable developpers of external apps to make rules, depend on it, while allowing a project to override rules.

+The design is simple:

+- A global rule registry which is a dict with a couple af methods to proxy the
+  rules: ``run()`` executes a rule and ``require()`` which does the same but raises ``Denied`` if ``run()`` returns ``False``,
+- As a dict, it makes it easy to override, cook or monkey patch if you really need it,
+- A view class decorator to take shortcuts,
+- A ``process_exception`` middleware that can serve for starters or as an example,
+- Two things make it easy to work with: a view that allows to browse the registry and several logging levels,

+That's all folks !

 Requirements
 ------------